Beta is live, 0 / 200 seats claimed

 If you're going to add an MCP server to your workspace, you deserve to know exactly what it does and doesn't do.

-Is my ClickUp token safe?
-Where does it go?
+Is my ClickUp / Slack / Teams token safe?

-Your token travels inside the HTTPS request header.
-Pickle uses it to call ClickUp's API on your behalf, then discards it.
-The server stores nothing — no tokens, no task data, no chat content, no logs.
+Yes.
+Each token travels inside the HTTPS request header.
+Pickle uses it to call the corresponding API on your behalf, then discards it.
+The server stores no tokens, no task data, no chat content, no message bodies, no logs.
 Every request is independent.
-The only thing we keep is your email (if you submit one for the free key) so we can email you about product updates.
+When the response is sent, all of it is gone.
+The only persistent thing is your email + free key (if you submit one) for product updates.

-Any host that speaks MCP — Claude Code, Claude Desktop, Cursor, Codex (OpenAI Agent SDK), Cline, Continue, Zed, Goose.
-Install instructions for the four most popular are right above this FAQ.
+Any assistant that speaks MCP.
+Claude Code, Claude Desktop, Cursor, Codex (OpenAI Agent SDK), Cline, Continue, Zed, Goose.
+Install configs for the four most-used are above the FAQ.

 What does Pro cost when it launches?